plexus/arnebrasseur.net/source/contact.md

+---
+title: Contact
+---
 I am often on the move, look here to find out ways to contact me.

 My main email is arne@arnebrasseur.net.

 You can find me on Twitter and Github as "plexus".

-I will be in Berlin until July 8, then in Belgium until July 27.
+I will be in Berlin until March 29, then in Belgium until April 13.

+April 17 I arrive in Taiwan to speak at the [Taiwanese Ruby Conference](http://rubyconf.tw), then stick around until June 6.

 My PGP key :